Last Updated on 17 December, 2020 by Veronica

 This tower is much older than the Macenas Castle since it is from the Nasrid period.
 They used it to watch the coast.
 You can climb it since it has been restored and the view of the coast is gorgeous from there.

-You can see the whole coast, and the truth is that it was not fools who put it here.
+You can see the whole coast; the truth is that it was not fools who put it here.

 Sopalmo, on your way to Cabo de Gata

-Also, in a little garden, I saw a panda seat turned into a gardener!
+Also, in a little garden, I saw a “Panda Seat” (small old car) turned into a car planter!
 A very picturesque place that is definitely recommended.

 Lighthouse of Mesa Roldan

 From this viewpoint, you can see a good part of the coastline of Cabo de Gata.
-It has a castle like Macenas that you can climb as well.
-A more than recommended view.
-The lighthouse is private property and cannot be accessed.
+It has castle-like Macenas that you can climb as well—a more than recommended view.
+Unfortunately, the lighthouse is private property and cannot be accessed.

 Beach of the Dead, Cabo de Gata